 keywords.
 The order of execution within a rule is as follows:

-program fields is the very first thing to be evaluates.
+program field is the very first thing to be evaluated.

-content is the next Sagan takes into consideration.
+content is the next option Sagan takes into consideration.

 meta_content is next.

-pcre option, which is consider the heaviest, it the last.
+pcre option, which is consided the heaviest, is the last.